 The most important factor in a diet and training

-What factor is that?
+What is this factor?

 The most important factor in getting the results you want in the gym has a name.

-It’s also often relegated to the background.
-Sometimes it’s not even considered.
+It is also often relegated to the background.
+Sometimes it's not even considered.

 It's called consistency.

 The most important factor in the success of any diet, workout or plan you follow is consistency.

 It sounds simple, but is it that simple?

 Imagine Cristiano Ronaldo when he was a kid.